VicoPico/robotcontroller-api/README.md

 ---

-4. Access the API: Open your browser or API client (e.g., Postman or curl) and navigate to http://localhost:8080/api.
+4. Access the API: Open your browser or API client (e.g., Postman or cURL) and navigate to http://localhost:8080/api.

 ## API Endpoints